0xDBFB7/scientific_standards/README.md

 <hr>

-Some kinds of "best practices" develop organically, necessarily rely totally on the expertise and "social group" of the scientist, and can arguably never be formalized into the kinds of standards in scope here.
+Some kinds of "best practices" develop organically, necessarily rely totally on the expertise and social group of the scientist, and can arguably never be formalized into the kinds of standards in scope here.

 > "[The previous authors] imposed the following constraints on the original selection from the TES database: 1) latitude between −60° and +60°; 2) local time: 11:00–15:00; 3) emission angle ≤5°; and 4) ±2° around a specified Ls.
 We have adopted the same constraints in selecting the spectra, except for increasing the Ls interval to ±5°."
 [Fonti 2015](https://doi.org/10.1051/0004-6361/201526235)